 A rule that "with the exception of Mornington Crescent, players may not end their turn at closed stations", with players placing markers on the board to close one station per turn, might make it impossible for a player to reach Mornington Crescent if they are carefully blocked at every turn, even if they play their best possible game in response, but they must prove this to the satisfaction of other players when the rule is put forward.

 In practice being deadlocked is not always serious, as your opponents will have to balance playing obstructively against winning the game themselves, but if a single player objects to a potential deadlock, this is enough to overrule the veto.

 A rule that causes a deadlock must be proven at the time of its addition to the game.
 (It's up to the players how seriously to take the proofs; if you're having to overthink it, the rule is probably complex enough to be employed strategically against anyone.)
-If players only realise later that a rule is able to cause a deadlock, then the rule stands, unless it has made it impossible for any player to win the game, in which case players may modify or remove the offending rule.
+If players only realise later that a rule is able to cause a deadlock, then the rule stands, unless it has made it impossible for every player to win the game, in which case players may modify or remove the offending rule.
 Agreement on such a change must be unanimous; if none can be reached, the game is abandoned as a stalemate.